Florida Medicaid & Long Term Planning For Seniors

 Does Medicare pay for Long-Term Care?

-Medicare Part A (hospital insurance) covers skilled nursing care in a skilled nursing facility (SNF) under certain conditions for a limited time.
-Medicare covers a maximum of 100 days of skilled care in a nursing home.
-You must be hospitalized for three days (3 midnights) and enter the nursing home either directly from the hospital or within 30 days of discharge.
-The first 20 days are paid in full.
-For days 21 thru 100, there is a $161.00 per day co-insurance payment.
+Medicare Part A (hospital insurance) covers rehabilitation nursing care in a skilled nursing facility (SNF) under certain conditions for a limited time.
+Medicare covers a maximum of 100 days of rehabilitation care in a nursing home.
+You must be hospitalized as an inpatient for three days (3 midnights) and enter the nursing home either directly from the hospital or within 30 days of discharge.
+The first 20 days are generally paid in full.
+For days 21 thru 100, there is a $167.50 per day co-insurance payment.
 Secondary insurance may pay for this.
 Some hospitals have been classifying patients as being in for "observation" so that the hospital is paid under Part B at a higher rate than Part A would pay.
 This results in a patient's rehabilitation not being covered by Medicare.
 There is proposed legislation to stop this practice, not only because it is unfair to the patient, but also because it is a major cause of the drain on Medicare funding.
 Previously, Medicare only paid for rehabilitation, not for chronic care.
-So, if you were not improving, the payments would usually end before the 100 days had run.
+So, if you were not improving, the Medicare coverage would usually end before the 100 days had run.
 A class action lawsuit, Jimmo vs. Sibelius was filed challenging the improvement requirement.
 That case was settled in federal court on October 16, 2012.
 The federal judge approved the settlement and certified it as a class action, applicable to all states, on January 24, 2013.
 Pursuant to the settlement, Medicare must pay up to 100 days for skilled nursing or therapy services provided by a skilled professional that are deemed necessary to maintain a person’s condition or to prevent further deterioration.
 In accordance with the settlement, The Center for Medicare & Medicaid Services (CMS) has revised the Medicare Benefit Policy Manual.